Pennsylvania Creative industries

 Please note, the application is only visible during the application window.

-If you have any questions or need more detailed information, please contact Program Officer of Arts, Culture, and Creative Entrepreneurship Casey Corritore at casey@erieartsandculture.org or 814-452-3427 x 108.
+Questions?
+If you have any questions or need more detailed information, please contact our team at info@erieartsandculture.org.